gobeaver/beaver-kit/README.md

 }
 ```

-### Using Custom Prefixes
+### Multi-Instance Architecture

-Build multiple instances with different configurations:
+Build multiple instances with different configurations for advanced use cases:

 ```go
 // Default instance with BEAVER_ prefix